mirisuzanne/mia.wtf/src/orgs/teacup-gorilla.md

   - area:art
   - as:music
   - role:founder
-summary: >
+---

 Inhabiting the venues of Denver Colorado with dark indie-rock soundscapes and evocative poetry.
----